 It's no secret that people today are living longer than prior generations.
-The Society of Actuaries reports that a 65-year-old male has a 50% chance of living to age 85, while a 65-year-old female has a 50% chance of living to age 88.
+The Society of Actuaries reports that a 65-yearold male has a 50% chance of living to age 85, while a 65-year-old female has a 50% chance of living to age 88.
 And the odds of at least one member of a 65-year-old couple living to 92 are 50%.

 Estimating life spans is tricky at best.
 Many people underestimate how long they will live, which increases the likelihood that they'll run out of savings.
 The best approach is to plan for longevity, considering the possibility that you'll need income into your 90s.
-Based on this long-term need, you may want to consider greater exposure to equities for increased growth potential-keeping in mind that investing in equities involves assuming market risk too.
+Based on this long-term need, you may want to consider greater exposure to equities for increased growth potential-keeping in mind that investing in equities involves assuming market risk too. to be active, involved and engaged in life.
+Baby Boomers, in particular, may be less willing to give up the life of money, power and prestige to which they've become accustomed.